owl-language/Owl/README.md

 # OwlInterpreter
- An AST walking interpreter for Owl
+ An AST walking interpreter for Owl.

  Owl is a statically typedv, procedural language with algol/wirthian syntax.
  It has support for recursion, looping, variables, arrays. right now the type system only works for integers but the current number 1 task is expanding the typeing.

-# scoping
+## Scoping

       program 'scope';
       begin